UtkarshUmre/Kubernetes-Disaster-Recovery-Orchestrator/README.md

 All controlled by a simple dropdown menu!

-## 🎯 Perfect for Hackathon Because:

-1. **Single File Simplicity** - Everything in one workflow file
-2. **Interactive UI** - Users select actions from dropdown
-3. **Visual Appeal** - Generates beautiful HTML reports and rich Slack messages
-4. **Real-World Value** - Solves critical K8s DR problem
-5. **Technical Innovation** - Shows advanced Kestra features

 ## 🚀 Quick Start

 ### 1. Prerequisites
-- Google Cloud account with billing enabled
+- Google Cloud account
 - gcloud CLI installed
 - A GCP project (we'll create everything else!)
-- Slack webhook (optional)
+- Slack webhook

 ### 2. Complete Setup on Google Cloud
 Follow the comprehensive guide in `GCP-SETUP-GUIDE.md` which will help you: